 This is partly due to the fact that childless couples in Poland receive extensive support from the state.
 In July 2013, the Polish Ministry of Health initiated a program whereby up to 100% of the cost of a maximum of 4 IVF cycles in childless Polish couples is covered .
 This has further contributed to the development of reproductive medicine in the country.

 Predominantly small fertility centers with reasonable prices

-Today, Poland has more than 40 fertility centers, and the number is increasing .
-The centers perform about 20,000 cycles per year , which shows, among other things, that the majority are smaller fertility centers.
-Thus, over a third (35%) of centers perform less than 100 cycles annually, and another good third (35%) perform between 200 — 500 cycles.
+To fate, Poland has more than 40 fertility centers, with this number continuously increasing .
+The centers perform approximately 20,000 cycles per year , which classifies most centres as relatively small.
+Over a third (35%) of centers perform less than 100 cycles annually, and another third (35%) perform between 200 — 500 cycles.
 Large centers with over 1,000 cycles per year make up only 3% of the clinic landscape.
-Polish physicians rely almost exclusively on the ICSI method: for every 25 ICSI treatments, there is only one IVF treatment .
+Polish physicians rely almost exclusively on the ICSI method, as is evidenced by the fact that for every 25 ICSI treatments, there is only one IVF treatment performed .

 Finding the right fertility center in Poland

-As mentioned at the beginning, Polish fertility centers offer a long history of reproductive medicine, coupled with often affordable prices.
+As previously noted, Polish fertility centers offer a long history in reproductive medicine, coupled with often affordable prices.
 However, there are some hurdles when choosing a clinic.
-For example, there is no obligation to publish success rates in Poland — some fertility centers therefore provide them voluntarily.
-Furthermore, many of the clinics are private clinics, which is why they sometimes differ significantly in terms of services, equipment (e.g. whether they have their own laboratory) and prices.
+Important to note is that there is no obligation to publish success rates in Poland — although some fertility centers provide them voluntarily.
+As well as this, many of the clinics are private, which is why there can be significant differences in terms of services, equipment (e.g. whether they have their own laboratory) and prices between clinics.

 1. Krawczak, A., Patient monitoring in Polish assisted reproductive technology centres (2016).
 Reproductive Biomedicine & Society Online, Volume 3, December 2016, Pages 77–89. https://www.sciencedirect.com/science/article/pii/S2405661817300151